White noise testing for functional time series via functional quantile autocorrelation: Asymptotic properties of the sample FQA and the omnibus statistic

 \begin{enumerate}[label=\textbf{(A\arabic*)},resume] \item The estimated quantile curves \(\widehat{q}_{\tau} : \mathcal{I} \to \mathbb{R}\), constructed as indicated above, satisfy

 \end{enumerate}

 This assumption is a standard uniform consistency requirement for empirical quantile curves and is satisfied under mild regularity conditions.
 In particular, when the functional time series consists of i.i.d.\ random functions, Assumption~\ref{acdf} holds, and the sample paths are almost surely continuous as functions of \(u\), functional Glivenko--Cantelli results \citep{van1998asymptotic} imply that the ECDF $\widehat{F}_{\mathcal{X}(u)}(x)$ converge uniformly to $F_{\mathcal{X}(u)}(x)$ over $(u,x) \in \mathcal{I} \times \mathbb{R}$.
 Since the quantile curves are defined as generalized inverses of these ECDF, the uniform convergence of the ECDF entails the uniform convergence of the corresponding empirical quantile curves, yielding Assumption~\ref{aquantileconv}.
-This condition ensures that the estimation error of the quantile curves is asymptotically negligible and allows the asymptotic distribution theory developed for the idealized, known-quantile case to remain valid when the quantiles are estimated from the data.
+This condition ensures that the estimated quantile curves are uniformly consistent.
+However, this condition alone is not sufficient to guarantee that the effect of quantile estimation is asymptotically negligible.
+Additional conditions are therefore required to control the impact of the plug-in step.
 Moreover, the continuity conditions required above are satisfied in many classical models for functional time series.
+For dependent functional time series, Assumption~\ref{aquantileconv} can be justified under suitable weak dependence conditions, such as mixing-type assumptions, together with mild regularity conditions that are known to yield uniform consistency of the estimated quantile curves.